 A database may indicate the genres specific for a given corpus.

-- #dream - a relation or interpretation of a dream.
+- #dream - a recalling or an interpretation of a dream.

 - #law - a juridical portion of text.